-I love it when students share their concerns with me, and ask questions that I am sure many writers ask themselves.
+I love it when students share their concerns with me and ask questions that I am sure many writers ask themselves.
 Today I am sharing one such question (with my student’s consent) because it is an important one for anyone who embarks on writing a personal story:

-Question: There are a lot of terrible things going on in the world and I feel selfish for writing about myself and my “problems.”
+Question: There are a lot of terrible things going on in the world.
+I feel selfish for writing about myself and my “problems.”
 There are probably millions of people who would switch lives with me to get out of their war-torn countries and have a roof over their head.
 We are constantly beaten over the head with bad news, and it just seems like my story is just adding to the seemingly never ending bad news that comes out of life.

 |Anne Frank in 1942|

 My Answer: I would say most writers, and indeed most writers of personal stories, be it memoir or personal essay, ask themselves these questions: Is my story worthy of being told?

 In my opinion, everybody’s story is worthy of being told.